FINE ARTS ON THE PLATE curated by Carol Damian

 The word "ceramic" comes from the ancient Greek "kéramos," meaning "potter soil," a clay made of inorganic composite material.
 The clay is very malleable in its natural form but becomes stiff after drying or firing.
 The technique of firing clay began with utilitarian objects for prehistoric society.
 Over the years, people learned that clay could change color depending on the mixture's different oxides and that it could be coated (glazed) and decorated.
 Soon, crude pottery was transformed into more substantial objects of varied shapes and suitable for painting.
 Decorated pottery was probably initially used for ritual purposes or as receptacles for offerings for the dead.
 The designs were simple markings, perhaps made with a stick into wet clay for purely aesthetic effects.
 With the growth of complex societies, the necessity for ceramic objects increased and moved beyond the utilitarian.
 Makers became more skilled at shaping and painting.
 People associated their designs with a symbolic language that reflected a spiritual belief system and cosmic worldview.
 Over time, the purpose of objects made from clay changed to become independent works of art.
 In Cuba, ceramics were produced on and off the island beginning in the 19th century to highlight the natural beauty and illustrate its history and culture.
 Today, they continue to reflect society's complexities as artists move beyond the merely decorative, joining the island's renowned artistic practices with generations of superb ceramic craftsmanship and integrating a modern vision into the media.

-This exhibition of ceramic plates by 50 Cuban artists accomplishes many things.
+This exhibition of ceramic plates by more than 50 Cuban artists accomplishes many things.
 It marks a continuation of Cuban ceramic traditions achieved by various artists in different stages of their careers and levels of experience.
 They all respect the media and use the many techniques involved in shaping and firing to create unique pieces, often experimental.
 The artists' aim was to use ceramics to continue a personal aesthetic and style while integrating the familiar into new circular forms.
 For generations, artists have realized the change from images on flat surfaces to working in the round was challenging.
 Losing the frame required a new perspective on compositional formatting and design arrangement.
 The circle also necessitated a certain amount of visual control as the eye tends to move away from a central focal point.
 How the artist deals with such formal elements in creating his/her work results in an exciting exhibition.

 Each plate displays a wide range of styles, from figurative to abstract to realistic to surreal, and more.
 There are intuitive designs, portraits, and geometric puzzles, strange characters, and fantasies.
 Just as one would expect from a very diverse group of artists – each one is unique, provocative, and extremely well-crafted.
 Although it is impossible to include every piece in this short essay, some highlights indicate the creative solutions artists found for their plates.